dig-team/amie/README.md

 # AMIE

-AMIE is a system to mine Horn rules on RDF knowledge bases.
-An RDF knowledge base is a collection of facts of the form <subject, relation, object> such as <Elvis, bornIn, Tupelo>.
-AMIE can find rules accurate rules such as locatedInCity(x, y) ^ locatedInCountry(y, z) => locatedInCountry(x, z) in large knowledge bases.
-AMIE stands for Association Rule Mining under Incomplete Evidence.
+AMIE is a system to mine Horn rules on knowledge bases.
+A knowledge base is a collection of facts, such as e.g.
+> wasBornIn(Elvis, Tupelo)
+> isLocatedIn(Tupelo, USA)

+AMIE can find rules in such knowledge bases, such as for example
+> wasBornIn(x, y) & isLocatedIn(y, z) => hasNationality(x, z)

-Its latest version is AMIE 3.
-Previous version of AMIE can be found [here](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/amie/).
+These rules are accompanied by various confidence scores.
+“AMIE” stands for “Association Rule Mining under Incomplete Evidence”.
+This repository contains the latest version of AMIE, called AMIE 3.
+The previous version of AMIE can be found [here](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/amie/).

 ## Dependencies